developer-portal/website/README.md

 ## Implementation

+The whole site is generated with [Jekyll](http://jekyllrb.com/) as a static site with some dynamic parts.
+Site search functionality is implemented in JavaScript and the index is pre-generated during the Jekyll build.

 ### Dynamic part of the site

-There is an `rss.rb` script that replaces the blog posts section on the index page in generated `_site/` from the Fedora Planet.
+There is an `rss.py` script that replaces the blog posts section on the index page in the generated `_site/` from the Fedora Planet.

 ## Development